lsst-ts/observatory-ops-docs/Observing-Interface-Setup/observing-environment-package-management.rst

 ``obs_user`` is the owner of the summit environment packages that are used by observers and the scriptQueue.

 The number of actual commands performed by ``obs_user`` is very limited and dependent upon the end-user.
-There will be by a few sanctioned individuals who maintain the observing environment(s), they will have extensive sudo privileges such that they can manage the packages accordingly, however, they should really only need to perform a few commands.
+There will be a few sanctioned individuals who maintain the observing environment(s), they will have extensive sudo privileges such that they can manage the packages accordingly, however, they should really only need to perform a few commands.
 Observers will also have access to the ``obs_user`` account, but *only* to execute a script that will roll back to the base environment.

-All commands using the ``obs_user`` account must be executed as follows, to command itself is only an example:
+All commands using the ``obs_user`` account must be executed as follows, the command itself is only an example:

 .. code-block:: bash